Brosimum alicastrum: Among Mayans

-Breadnut may have formed a part of the diet of the pre-Columbian Maya of the lowlands region in Mesoamerica, although to what extent has been a matter of some debate among historians and archaeologists: no verified remains or illustrations of the fruit have been found at any Mayan archaeological sites.
+Breadnut may have formed a part of the diet of the pre-Columbian Maya of the lowlands region in Mesoamerica, although to what extent has been a matter of some debate among historians and archaeologists: no verified remains or engravings of the fruit have been found at any Mayan archaeological sites.

 It has been claimed in several publications by Dennis E. Puleston to have been a staple food in the Maya diet.
 Puleston demonstrated a strong correlation between ancient Maya settlement patterns and the distribution of relic stands of ramon trees.

 Other research has downplayed the Maya nut's significance.
 In the modern era, it has been marginalized as a source of nutrition and has often been characterized as a famine food.

 The tree lends its name to the Maya archaeological sites of Iximché and Topoxte, both in Guatemala and Tamuin (reflecting the Maya origin of the Huastec peoples).
 It is one of the 20 dominant species of the Maya forest.
 Of the dominant species, it is the only one that is wind-pollinated.
 It is also found in traditional Maya forest gardens.

 A high density of seeds during the seedling offsets a reduced viability of the young plants and therefore enables a good yield.
 Seed storage is a common issue in seedling production.
 Long storage adversely affects the germination rate, for example after three weeks it decreases by 10%.
 Refrigeration is not a solution as it risks killing the seeds.